Ideas for Multigenerational Vacations for Everyone to Enjoy

-As travel trends go, we think this is one of the more inspired of them (unlike the oxymoronic ‘hipster cruise’: it's a no from Plum Guide).
+As travel trends go, we think this is one of the more inspired of them (unlike the oxymoronic ‘hipster cruise’: it's a no from us).
 But our experts are well aware that not every kind of trip will keep everyone happy.
 So where best to choose for the entire family?
+Well that's where we here at Plum Guide come in, with our expert travel advice and extensive research guaranteeing you a memorable holiday.
 We have Florentine food breaks for families who prefer their bonding to be done around the dinner table, and then there’s kid-friendly Copenhagen for those with little ones in tow.
 Plus, there are trips to suit both beach and culture-loving families too.
 Read on for our definitive list of multigenerational vacations.

 Dine well in Florence

 Ah, Italy: a place where families stick together (especially around the dinner table).
 If that sounds like your clan, consider Florence.
 Explore Tuscan cuisine in abundance at Mercato Centrale Firenze and cosy trattorias like Del Fagioli.
 Tell the world that your family does vacations better than their family with social media snaps from a pasta-making course (delete the ones that show any sour-faced rivalry over the width of your pappardelle).
 And since Florence is such a compact, easy-to-navigate city, you’ll have plenty to explore within walking distance in between feeds.